Bloom-host/BloomDocs/docs/running_a_server/whitelist.md

 <h1>Setting Up Whitelist</h1>
 </div>

+## What Is Whitelisting?

+Basically a Whitelist is a list of player's usernames that are permitted to join the server while whitelist is on.

+Whitelisting is a way to secure your Java/Bedrock server to ensure that only people that you want to connect to your server do.

 :::caution
 Whitelisting can stop unwanted guests from joining your server, however it does not stop them from pinging your server and getting information such as, Online Players and Player Count
 :::

-## What Is Whitelisting?
-Basically a Whitelist is a list of player's usernames that are permitted to join the server while whitelist is on.

-Whitelisting is a way to secure your Java/Bedrock server to ensure that only people that you want to connect to your server do.

 ---

 ## Whitelisting On Java

-To start off heres a list of all the sub commands under the whitelist command:
+To start off here's a list of all the sub-commands under the whitelist command:
 * `/whitelist add [player]` - Adds a player to the list
 * `/whitelist list` - Shows you the current list of whitelisted players
 * `/whitelist off` - Turns off the whitelist, which allows anyone to join
 * `/whitelist on` - Turns on the whitelist, which allows only whitelisted players to join
-* `/whitelist reload` - Reloads the cached list to match the list that is inside of whitelist.json
+* `/whitelist reload` - Reloads the cached list to match the list that is inside of `whitelist.json`
 * `/whitelist remove [player]` - Removes a player from the list

 ### In Game
-There is only really 3 steps to turn on your whitelist in game:
+There is only 3 steps to turn on your whitelist in game:
 * Step 1: `/whitelist on` - Turns the whitelist on.
 * Step 2: `/whitelist add [player]` - Add someone to your whitelist.
 * Step 3: Repeat Step #2 for all of your friends.